Frequently Asked Questions

 A reputable breeder is a member of a breed-specific club.

+Do not be fooled by this marketing ploy.
 While some breeders choose to be part of a club or organization, many others do not.
 Anyone can join most any kind of club.
-The only thing it means to be part of a club is that you paid a membership fee to join.
+The only thing it means to be part of a club is that you knew the right people to get references and paid a membership fee to join.
 A member’s level of participation is usually not dictated by the club, and neither are breeding practices.
+In fact, club members can pay an extra fee to be added to breeder referral lists.
+These lists do not reflect reputation, ethics, or club participation.
+That is why every referral list also has disclaimers.

 Reputable breeders have a waitlist.

 A puppy waitlist is not necessary.
 Some breeders have them and some breeders don’t.
 This is entirely a personal preference and holds no merit when evaluating reputation.
 It’s not uncommon to be referred to another kennel that has available puppies, eliminating the need for a waitlist.
-On the other hand, some breeders have lengthy waitlists but they can usually estimate puppy availability or provide time frames.
+On the other hand, breeders may have lengthy waitlists but they can usually provide a time frame for litter arrival.

 Reputable breeders don’t need to advertise.

 Reputable breeders do advertise in some way, shape, or form.
 They must, or else they would never sell any puppies.
 No one would know they even existed if not for advertising.
 The debate begins with how a breeder advertises.
-Serious kennel owners are particular about the methods or venues they use to promote themselves.
+Serious kennel owners are picky about methods or venues they use to promote themselves.
 They typically don’t advertise on sites like craigslist.
 Most kennels have a well-organized webpage but this alone doesn’t mean the breeder is reputable.
-Unscrupulous organizations also have a webpage.
+Shady organizations and scammers also have webpages.
 Registries like the AKC and UKC have a breeder referral program or marketplace.
-Regardless of where a breeder advertises they should always have a screening process in place, require a contract, and be a stickler for breed-specific health testing.
+Regardless of where a breeder advertises they should always have a screening process in place, require a contract, and perform breed-specific health testing.
 A breeder willing to sell puppies with no questions asked should be avoided.